plinioprado/ctr-client-react-base1/README.md

         }
     }
     ```

+The 'type', in this context, will direct to a specific type of Html Field among:

+* boolean (select between true and false)
+* password
+* select (the only that will use 'options')
+* serial (numeric serial)
+* text (the default)

 A successful Login request will return a Session object containing, among other info, an Access object where the key is each Table name and its value the rights for Create/Read/Update/Delete.